 Layering Shaders for Mental Ray

 I'm in the process of experimenting with this node.
 Initially, I tried just dragging and dropping it onto the geometry, the connection editor popped up, its not a material duh!
-So after that brain fart I tried figuring out a way to get it into a shading network.
+So after that brain malfunction, I tried figuring out a way to work it into a shading network.
 I needed a mule!
-And so I decided to use a Blinn shader, I normally use a Maya shader with a MR shader plugged into it's shading group, because some MR shaders don't display well in the viewport so I figured that could apply here as well.
-I also made three more shaders, these are the ones I wanted to blend (you can input 8 but I thought 3 was more than enough to see whats going on here) I had an SSS shader, a blinn with a checkered bump and specular and a blue ramp shader, I plugged these into the Color 0, Color 1 and Color 2 slots of the mib_color_mix node respectively.
+And so I decided to use a Blinn shader, I normally use a Maya shader with a MR shader plugged into it's shading group, because some MR shaders don't display well in the viewport.
+I figured that could apply here as well.
+I also made three more shaders, these are the ones I wanted to blend (you can input 8 but I thought 3 was more than enough to see whats going on here).
+I had an SSS shader, a blinn with a checkered bump and specular and a blue ramp shader, I plugged these into the Color 0, Color 1 and Color 2 slots of the mib_color_mix node respectively.
 Now, where does the mib_color_mix go?

 A couple crashes later, I plugged the mib_color_mix into the material shader and shadow shader slots of the blinn's shading group.
 It worked!
 But and this is a big but, my SSS shader didn't look translucent at all and that was only because my lightmap from my SSS shader was not plugged into the light map shader slot of my blinn's shading group(try killing the connection between an SSS shader and its light map and see how un-sexy that shader becomes).

 In the mib_color_mix, the SSS shader is heaviest, then the checkered blinn and at a light weight is the blue ramp shader.
 All modes are set to 'add'.
 And this is what I got.